 - Tools and opportunity to assess defects.

-In this page, for illustration, we will present a defect rating system used by the Rocky Mountain Region of the US Forest Service (cite the HT guide).
+For illustration, we will use a defect rating system used by the Rocky Mountain Region of the US Forest Service .
 Defects are rated from 0 to 3, 3 being most severe.

 Dead Trees, Tops and Branches

-Any dead tree that meets the minimum DBH of the inspection (often 6 or 7″) receives the maximum defect rating.
+Any dead tree that meets the minimum DBH of the inspection (often 6 or 7 inches) receives the maximum defect rating.
 When only branches and tops are dead, most systems attribute greater hazard values to larger pieces.

-I have heard people talk about leaving dead trees, saying they have cut them and found them to be thoroughly sound.
+People sometimes want to leave dead trees standing near targets, saying that in the past they have cut dead trees and found them to be thoroughly sound.
 However:

 - The condition at the stump does not tell you much about the roots.

-- Branches start falling out of trees soon after death, and branches can be lethal.
+- Branches and tops start falling out of trees soon after death, and branches can be lethal.